theoladune/AIVC-Seminar/text/script.md

 ---

-First, we have a mecanism to infer some motion information at the decoder-side, that is, without any transmission.
+First, we have designed a mecanism to infer some motion information at the decoder-side, that is, without any transmission.

 ---